 Footwear & Feet

-Sturdy trekking trainers or trekking boots must be worn.
-Make sure that there is good grip and that the edges of the soles are square-edged, not rounded.
+Fancy Footwork 2Footwear Sturdy trekking trainers or trekking boots must be worn.
+Make sure that there is a good grip and that the edges of the soles are square-edged, not rounded.
 If you are especially prone to ankle injuries, it is recommended that footwear with ankle support is worn.
-Extra bandage support should also be considered.
+Extra bandage support can be considered.

 10 easy steps you can take to prevent blisters and maintain your feet